Ethanwyf1/OP-RedBack/README.md

 ## 📌 Project Overview

-The goal of this project is to create a dashboard that visualizes and supports the Instance Space Analysis (ISA) workflow using Python technologies like Streamlit.
+The goal of this project is to create a dashboard that visualizes and supports the Instance Space Analysis package workflow using Python technologies like Streamlit.
 It enables researchers to:

 - Visualize and analyze algorithm performance across different stages
 - Interact with projection data and adjust parameters iteratively